infinite0007/UIDetection/README.md

 3. Run script with: `python ui_detection.py`

 4. Only do this if error on step 1. appear.
 Download the .exe on: https://rustup.rs/ and start it.
 Choose option 1. for standard installation and install the option for installing Visual Studio Desktop development with C++.
 Also when starting the Visual Studio installer make sure that package was installed successfully.
 Make sure you do the Visual Studio C++ developement installation before installing the Rust distribution to prevent errors.
+Watch the installation guide here: https://rust-lang.github.io/rustup/installation/windows-msvc.html
 <br><br>
 After that run following commands via terminal:
 <br>